thaneshp/blog/_posts/2021-02-14-Deploying-Your-Jekyll-Site-On-AWS.md

 ![step-1-s3](../images/s3-page.png)

-Click on 'Create bucket' in the top right hand corner and name your bucket the same as your domain, making sure to choose the region closest to you.
+Click on 'Create bucket' in the top right hand corner and name your bucket the same as your chosen domain, making sure to choose the region closest to you.
 Under 'Block Public Access settings for bucket', untick the first checkbox to make this bucket public.
 You screen should be similar to below.

 ![step-1-s3-create](../images/s3-create.png)

-Leave the rest of the settings as is and click 'Create Bucket'.
+Leave the rest of the settings as default and click 'Create Bucket'.

 # Step 2